vippsas/vipps-recurring-api/vipps-recurring-api.md

 Vipps will retry the charge for the number of days specified in `retryDays`.
 The maximum number of `retryDays` is 14.

+Retry days are not tied to the agreement’s interval.
+This means that a charge can be retried for a maximum of 14 days even though the next interval has started.
+For example, an agreement with daily interval can have a charge retried for multiple days, and it is possible to create new daily charges while others are still retrying.

 The status of a charge will be `DUE` while Vipps is taking care of business, from the `due` date until the charge has succeeded, or until the